delevski/feed-news/README.md

-# 🤖 YUV.AI Developers AI Trends
+# 🤖 Ori AI Developers AI Trends

 > **Stay ahead of the curve with curated Gen AI & Machine Learning trends, delivered in a beautiful digest with AI-powered summaries.**